Dating After College: Tips for Building Healthy Relationships

 Ensuring verbal and affirmative consent during intimacy is generally a safe standard to follow; this is sometimes called enthusiastic consent.
 Rather than waiting for someone to say “no,” enthusiastic consent requires someone to say “yes.”
 To obtain enthusiastic consent, the other party can ask permission before changing the type or degree of sexual activity by asking, “Is this okay?" and confirming interest before continuing.

-Consent cannot be given by someone underage, by anyone who is under the influence of substances or alcohol, or by anyone who is asleep or unconscious.
+Consent cannot be given by someone underage, by anyone who is under the influence of substances or alcohol, or by anyone asleep or unconscious.
 People also cannot consent when they are threatened or intimidated or if there is an uneven power dynamic.

 When engaging in sexual activity, consent should happen every time, with every activity.
 In addition, just because someone consented to something once doesn’t mean they automatically consent to it on subsequent occasions.
 People can change their minds at any time.
 One way to do so is to speak up and tell your partner you are no longer comfortable and want to stop.